Easy South African Chicken Stew

 In other words, it’s a good dish to play around with.

-When you’re low on one ingredient or have extras of another, a chicken potato stew is open to experiment.
+When you’re low on one ingredient or have extras of another, this South African chicken stew is open to experiment.
 If you like it spicy, add some chopped pepper with your onion.
 If you want a curry, add some curry spice and/or a can of coconut milk.

 This stew works with most proteins or veggies you could imagine.
 It’s basically a delicious base that can be used as a jumping point or happily eaten as is.
 With only a handful of ingredients, you’ll still have an enjoyable meal—even for kids!